Traditional Chinese characters: Taiwan

+In Taiwan, the set of traditional characters is regulated by the Ministry of Education and standardized in the Standard Form of National Characters.

 Singapore

-Traditional characters were recognized as the official script in Singapore until 1969, when the government officially adopted Simplified characters.
-Traditional characters still are widely used in contexts such as in baby and corporation names, advertisements, decorations, official documents and in newspapers.
+Traditional characters were recognized as the official script in Singapore until 1969, when the government adopted simplified characters.
+Beyond official and educational contexts, traditional characters continue to be used in everyday and commercial settings.

 Philippines

 The Chinese Filipino community continues to be one of the most conservative in Southeast Asia regarding simplification.
 Although major public universities teach in simplified characters, many well-established Chinese schools still use traditional characters.
-Publications such as the Chinese Commercial News, World News, and United Daily News all use traditional characters, as do some Hong Kong–based magazines such as Yazhou Zhoukan.
+Publications such as the Chinese Commercial News, World News, and United Daily News all use traditional characters.
 The Philippine Chinese Daily uses simplified characters.